PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 ### Local and Remote

-Throughout all this workshop, we will make references to local and remote repository.
+Throughout this workshop, we will make references to local and remote repository.

 You have to understand that the remote repository is the one **hosted onto the server** (for example GitHub's servers).
 > 💡 This is where people will retrieve others work from.